plone/volto/apps/nextjs/README.md

 };
 ```

-Plone Client is using the `++api++` prefix as default, so we should create a redirect in our app pointing to the api server, but using the traditional Plone's VHM config.
+Plone Client uses the `++api++` prefix as default, so we should create a redirect in our app pointing to the API server, but using Plone's traditional virtual host management configuration.

-NextJS rewrites are picky on the `destination` field because the library that is used for it does not support URLS with regex operators.
+Next.js rewrites are picky on the `destination` field, because its rewrite library does not support URLs with regular expression operators.
 Therefore, we can't use the usual `++api++` route for the rewrite.
-This will allow us to infer the current server URL (even in deployed branches/PRs) without touching the rewrite rules.
+This will allow us to infer the current server URL—even in deployed branches and pull requests—without touching the rewrite rules.
 We will fallback to configure a `api` route in our reverse proxy of choice.

 ### Plone backend

 You have to deploy the Plone backend elsewhere, since Vercel is serverless oriented.
-We need to setup the rewrite rule in NextJS's `rewrite` feature as shown in the previous section.
+We need to set up the rewrite rule in Next.js's `rewrite` feature as shown in the previous section.

-We will fallback to configure a `api` route in our reverse proxy of choice.
+We will fallback to configure an `api` route in our reverse proxy of choice.

-If we are using `traefik`:
+For example, if we use `traefik`:

 ```
-        ## VHM rewrite /api/ (Plone NextJS)
+        ## VHM rewrite /api/ (Plone Next.js)
         - "traefik.http.middlewares.mw-backend-vhm-api.replacepathregex.regex=^/api($$|/.*)"
         ## We remove the incoming /api and just use the path
         - "traefik.http.middlewares.mw-backend-vhm-api.replacepathregex.replacement=$$1"